kaydoh/data-journalism/openrefine/readme.md

 ![](images/valuematch.png)

 Try to piece this one together.
 The [0] at the end tells you which of the items in parentheses to keep.
 In this case, there is only one, so it's the first one.
-Remember that .* means "anything or nothing", and [, ]+ means a comma or space or any combination.
+Remember that .* means "anything or nothing", and [, ]+ means at least one comma or space or any combination.

 Now you can use the same idea to replace the various combinations of commas and spaces between the month and year by using a similar command: